Connway/Shibboleth/dependencies/DEPENDENCY_README.txt

 that require them.
 My config header simply includes the appropriate header for the OS it is being compiled on.

-LibRaw has tons of warnings and had some silly errors involving unary minus on unsigned values.
-These have also been altered to compile.

 While not that much different than the original source, these packages ARE NOT the original source.